Data Sources

 National Health and Nutrition Examination Survey

-Measures: Fruit and vegetable consumption, Red meat consumption, Fat consumption, Weight, Secondhand smoke exposure, Arsenic, Benzene, Cadmium, Nitrate.
+Measures: Secondhand smoke exposure, Fruit and vegetable consumption, Red meat and processed meat consumption, Fat consumption, Weight, Arsenic, Benzene, Cadmium, Nitrate, Perfluoroalkyl and Polyfluoroalkyl Substances (PFAS).

-Measures: Adult tobacco use, Quitting smoking, Physical activity, Sleep, Sun protection, Indoor tanning, Outdoor tanning, Sunburn, Genetic testing, Breast cancer screening, Cervical cancer screening, Colorectal cancer screening, Lung cancer screening, Prostate cancer screening, Cancer survivors and smoking, Cancer survivors and physical activity, Cancer survivors and obesity.
+Measures: Adult tobacco use, Quitting smoking, Adult physical activity, Sleep, Sun protective behavior, Indoor tanning and outdoor tanning, Sunburn, Genetic testing, Breast cancer screening, Cervical cancer screening, Colorectal cancer screening, Lung cancer screening, Prostate cancer screening, Cancer survivors and smoking, Cancer survivors and physical activity, Cancer survivors and weight, Cancer survivors and UV exposure.

 National Immunization Surveys